jhollist/iale_open_science/_posts/2015-07-05-06-Barebone-Git-And-Github.md

 {% endhighlight %}

 ### Git Workflow
-The rest of the concepts we are going to cover make up a general Git workflow.
+The rest of the concepts we are going to cover make up a general Git workflow and this workflow has four main parts, 1)pulling, from your remote, any changes, 2) adding locally changed files to a "staging area", 3) committing the changes to the version control history, and 4) pushing those changes up to your remote repo.
+We will look at each of these a bit more closely.

+**Pull**

+**Add**

+**Commit**

+**Push**

 ##Exercise 3